-Which Artists: Liz
+Which Artists: Liz West

-West

-"It's really interesting to hear how the interest Liz

-has in the quality of light comes from a personal place and is something she has responded to since childhood.
-Seeing how her work has developed over the years is therefore a really positive re that enforcement individual creative where journeys, nurtured, are central to a rich arts education.
-We also love hearing Liz is always on the 'quest for knowledge' - meaning she is open to her constantly ideas evolving and the process of gathering

-new information and
+"It's really interesting to hear how the interest Liz has in the quality of light comes from a personal place and is something she has responded to since childhood.
+Seeing how her work has developed over the years is therefore a really positive re enforcement that individual creative journeys, where nurtured, are so central to a rich arts education.
+We also love hearing Liz is always on the 'quest for knowledge' - meaning she is open to her ideas constantly evolving and the process of gathering new information and inspiration never stops!" - Rachel, AccessArt

-inspiration never

-stops!" - Rachel,

-AccessArt